jmxpearson/duke-julia-ssri/README.md

     - @time
     - garbage collection; memory management
     - Debugging
+5. Macros & meta-programming
+    - [This might be worth a brief mention, but nothing more]

 ## Other Topics (Tyler, with input from John on gotchas)
 1. Language similarites / Best coding practices / avoiding "gotchas"